Meningitis vaccination matters

 Pilgrims are strongly advised to book an appointment with their GP three or more weeks before travel to allow time for the practice to order the vaccine, and to allow sufficient time for it to become fully effective.
 And if you are planning to take children under the age of two years, you should book about four months in advance.

 About 10% of people experience soreness and redness at the injection site after having the vaccine to protect against groups A, C, W135 and Y meningitis.
-This usually lasts around 24-48 hours.
+This usually lasts around 24 to 48 hours.
 Mild fever can also occur (this is usually more common in young children than in adults).
 Severe reactions are very rare.

 Meningitis vaccination for travels to parts of Africa

 Groups A, Y and W135 are more common elsewhere in the world.
 If you are travelling abroad, you can be vaccinated against groups A, C, W and Y of the bacteria.

 High-risk areas for meningitis include: